BhunganeCodes/Java-full-course/src/main/java/module02/README.md

 Your task is to:

-* Read each function carefully
+* Read each function specification carefully
-* Understand what the function is asking
 * Apply correct conditional logic
+* Handle all edge cases
-* Follow exact return formats
+* Return exact expected outputs
-* Pass all tests successfully
+* Pass all unit tests successfully

 ---